manucho007/Angularfire-practice/README.md

 * Angular Universal SSR with Firebase
 * Realtime Presence with Firebase
 * Examples for decorators on typescript with Angular
+* Multi file upload to firebase storage with angular

 ## List of projects with Angular 4, 5, 6 and Firestore